collyn-gregory/movementfps_2021/README.md

 # movementfps_2021
 A prototype movement FPS game I created between 2020 - 2021, it features rocket jumping and rudimentary grappling hook mechanics.

+Download & extract the zip file, then run "Rocket Jumping FPS.exe" to play.

 ## Controls:
 WASD to move
 Spacebar to jump